Decoding algorithms for surface codes: Introduction

 Surface codes are one of the most promising families of codes for constructing primitive fault-tolerant quantum computers in the near-term \cite{fowlerReview,kitaev,surfaceInt,surfaceTol,surfaceInt2,surfaceInt3,surfaceInt4}.
 This family of topological codes presents the benefit of being implementable in two-dimensional grids of qubits with local syndrome measurements, or check operators in the surface code terminology, while presenting a high tolerance to quantum noise \cite{surfaceTol}.
 Considering that many of the physical platforms being considered for constructing quantum processors such as quantum dots, cold atoms or even the mainstream superconducting qubits have architectural restrictions limiting qubit connectivity; surface codes represent a perfect candidate for implementing QEC using those technologies.
-Recently, major breakthroughs in the field of quantum error correction have been achieved with the first successful experimental implementations of surface codes over superconducting qubit processors \cite{wallraffSurf,googleSurf}.
+Recently, major breakthroughs in the field of quantum error correction have been achieved with the first successful experimental implementations of surface codes over superconducting qubit and neutral atom processors \cite{wallraffSurf,googleSurf,neutralQEC}.
 The result by Google Quantum AI is specially relevant due to the fact that it experimentally proves that QEC improves its performance when the distance of the surface code increases \cite{googleSurf}.
+Importantly, the recent experiments by Harvard and QuEra also showed such scaling in the application of a transversal CNOT operation as well as other important results for QEC \cite{neutralQEC}.